Allowed file types

 You need to install the

 silverstripe/mimevalidator module in your project to enable MIME type validation.
-If your project uses
+If your project has

 silverstripe/mimevalidator module will already be installed and enabled.